 Much of the variability in these wear factors can probably be explained by differences in the factors mentioned above.
 For example, in the studies conducted during the early 1970s cross-ply tyres would have been used.
 Almost all modern cars are fitted with radial-ply tyres, which have greater rigidity for cornering, have better grip in the wet, and are much less susceptible to wear than the older cross-ply type.
 Driving behaviour and driving conditions are well-recognised determinants of tyre wear.
 An aggressive driving style will tend to result in more rapid and uneven tyre wear than a more restrained driving style.
 Where reported, the driving conditions in the studies cited in Figure 2–1 ranged from ‘gentle’ to ‘severe’ ().
-Urban driving has been found to be associated with a high wear per unit distance.
+Urban driving is associated with a high wear per unit distance.
 Most tyre rubber is lost during acceleration, braking, and cornering, and the amount of rubber lost will therefore tend to be greatest near busy junctions and on bends.
 Using a tyre-testing machine, Stalnaker et al. (1996) simulated the effects of 'city' and 'motorway' driving conditions on the wear of tyres.
 The city conditions included large numbers of turns.
-It was found that the city driving accounted for 63 % of the tyre wear, even though it represented only 5 % of the distance driven.
-Luhana et al. (2004) weighed car tyres at two-month intervals, and asked drivers to note the details of each trip undertaken.
-There was found to be a weak negative correlation between tyre wear and average trip speed, with the wear factor being around 50 % higher at an average speed of 40 km/h (dominated by urban driving) than at average speed of 90 km/h (dominated by motorway driving).
+It was found that city driving accounted for 63 % of the tyre wear, even though it represented only 5 % of the distance driven.
+Luhana et al. (2004) weighed car tyres at two-month intervals and asked drivers to note the details of each trip undertaken.
+There was found to be a weak negative correlation between tyre wear and average trip speed, with the wear factor being around 50 % higher at an average speed of 40 km/h (dominated by urban driving) than at an average speed of 90 km/h (dominated by motorway driving).

 Weather and road conditions may also affect the lifetime of a tyre.
 Wet conditions decrease friction, and hence should be expected to also decrease the wear rate.
 Similarly, new tarmac, although safer, is also harsher on the tyre than an older surface.